Last Updated: 17/09/2020

 The following page helps businesses find out how to access the support that has been made available, who is eligible, when the schemes open and how to apply: https://www.businesssupport.gov.uk/coronavirus-business-support/

 A taxable grant will be paid to the self-employed or partnerships, worth 80% of their profits up to a cap of £2,500 per month.
-Initially, this will be available for three months in one lump-sum payment, and will start to be paid from the beginning of June.
 Click here for more information.

 You can contact the government’s Business Support Helpline for free advice.